-Yes, you may substitute any of CSCI1550, CSCI1570, and MATH1530 for CSCI220.
+Yes, you may substitute any of CSCI1550, CSCI1570, MATH 0750, or MATH1530 for CSCI220.
 However, such a substitute may not be used to satisfy any other concentration requirements.

 The Linear Algebra requirement may be satisfied with CSCI 530, MATH 520, or MATH 540.

 The other Math course may be any of:

 MATH 180, 200, 350, plus any 1000-level Math course.
 Note that MATH 420 is not permitted.

 APMA 200, 330, 340, 350, 360, plus any 1000-level APMA course.
 Note that APMA 650 is not permitted.